 The results are recorded in this manner from the 44th to the 10th possession - the first 3 columns.

 Note that the final 9 possessions have a diagonal line through each possession for each team.

 Normally you only use the top left section of each possession.

 However, in the following scenarios, you will also use the bottom right section for an extra possession:

+1. TRY FOR STEAL, OR FOUL INTENTIONALLY.
 The team that is losing can choose to go for the "turnover or intentional foul" to get the extra possession.
 If this option is used, then do not roll the 20-sided die.
 If the result of the 11-66 roll is a turnover or a steal, then use that result, but if not then the result is a foul and two shots.
 In any case, an extra possession is created.
+Note this is the only time that a turnover (that is not a steal) creates an extra possession.
 Keep in mind this should only be used on the top portion of the last nine possessions - never use it during the roll for the bottom half possessions since that does not create and extra possession.

-2. If either of the two guards steals the ball during a possession, or if either forward steals the ball on an odd roll (11, 13, 15 or 31) then the team has the option of running a fast break.
+2. STEALS AND FAST BREAKS.
+If either of the two guards steals the ball during a possession, or if either forward steals the ball on an odd roll (11, 13, 15 or 31) then the team has the option of running a fast break.
 The advantage of a fast break is that the 20-sided die roll is lowered by one.
-If either team chooses a fast break then use the bottom possession for both teams.
-(A team that is ahead may choose not to run a fast break so that the extra possession is not used.
+As indicated on the chart, when a fast break is run the player making the steal has the ball on a 6, 7 or 8 as indicated on the right side of the chart.
+If either team chooses a fast break then use the bottom possession (below the diagonal) for both teams.

 Because any, all or none of the last 9 possessions could create an extra possession, a game could be considered to have as many as 75 possessions (or as few as 66 possessions, though either title includes the 22 possessions we do not really play out that results in the 20-20 game start).